What is exotic food and how does food become one?

 BRAIN FONDUE (Tuslob Buwa)

 As Filipinos would hardly let anything go to waste, Tuslob Buwa became a dish beloved by Cebuanos and Filipinos alike.
 Much like how discarded pig parts are used in making sisig, cooking Tuslob Buwa uses pig brains as the main ingredient.
 Originating from Cebu City, Tuslob Buwa or Brain Fondue is just as much as an exotic food as it is an exotic experience for many.
+It is one of the many Cebuano experiences and things to do in Cebu that you should definitely add to your list.
 Eating Tuslob Buwa is communal in nature.
 In this regard, the dining experience requires diners to dip their puso (hanging rice) into the steaming pot of brain fondue.
 Back in the day, eating Tuslob Buwa often compelled you to dine with strangers.
 However, as the dish became more popular and mainstream, sanitary precautions were implemented insomuch that some restaurants will offer diners their very own pots to cook Tuslob Buwa in.

 SOUP NO. 5

 While the name itself does not allude to anything special, the name of this exotic dish serves to surround the dish in intrigue and mystery.
 In fact, the story behind this soup dish is just as mysterious and intriguing as its name.
 On the surface, Soup Number 5 looks just like any ordinary stewed meat soup but you should not let its appearance fool you.
 The soup is actually made of bull or ox penis and testicles and is believed to be an aphrodisiac.